Bangladesh Cricket Board

-The Bangladesh Cricket Board (বাংলাদেশ ক্রিকেট বোর্ড; abbreviated as BCB), formerly known as Bangladesh Cricket Control Board, is the governing body of cricket in Bangladesh.
+The Bangladesh Cricket Board (বাংলাদেশ ক্রিকেট বোর্ড; abbreviated as BCB), formerly known as the Bangladesh Cricket Control Board, is the governing body of cricket in Bangladesh.
 It became an associate member of the International Cricket Council (ICC) in 1977, and a full member on 26 June 2000.
-BCB has three teams which represent Bangladesh in international cricket: the Bangladesh men's national cricket team, Bangladesh women's national cricket team and Bangladesh under-19 cricket team.
+BCB has three teams that represent Bangladesh in international cricket: the Bangladesh men's national cricket team, the Bangladesh women's national cricket team and the Bangladesh under-19 cricket team.

 The board's headquarters are located at the Sher-e-Bangla National Cricket Stadium in Mirpur, Dhaka.